risk-first/website/menagerie/Software-Dependency-Risk.md

 ![Risk Tradeoff From Using _Software as a Service (SaaS)](images/kite9/software-dependency-saas.png)

-### A Matrix of Options
+## A Matrix of Options

+We've looked at just 3 different ways of providing a software dependency: SaaS, Libraries and code-your-own.

-These are not the only ways to provide a dependency, and there's clearly no one _right_ way.
+But these are not the only ways to do it, and there's clearly no one _right_ way.
 Although here we have looked just at "Commercial Saas" and "Free Open Source", in reality, these are just points in a two-dimensional space involving _Pricing_ and _Hosting_.

 Let's expand this view slightly and look at where different pieces of software sit on these axes: